 New Statewide Progress Reporting for Water Quality Restoration Projects

-By July 2018, DEP will have adopted more than a dozen new and revised BMAPs for areas including all Outstanding Florida Springs.
+As of July 2018, DEP has developed more than a dozen new and revised BMAPs for areas including all Outstanding Florida Springs.
 When completed, the state's BMAPs will have placed almost 14 million watershed acres under active basin management—a total area including more than 6.5 million Floridians.
-Beginning July 1, 2018, a single statewide report will replace the annual progress reports for all BMAPs.
+On July 1, 2018, a single statewide report replaced the annual progress reports for all BMAPs.
 An annual statewide report of progress towards implementing water quality projects will greatly assist policymakers and local stakeholders in keeping track of the myriad of restoration strategies, and will fulfill a new requirement under Section 403.0675, Florida Statutes (F.S.).
-View more information on the new report.
+View the report.

 Nitrogen Source Inventory and Loading Tool (NSILT) DEP developed this tool to identify and quantify the major contributing nitrogen sources to groundwater in areas of interest.
 This GIS and spreadsheet-based tool provides spatial estimates of the relative contribution of nitrogen from various sources, and takes into consideration the transport pathways and processes affecting the various forms of nitrogen as they move from the land surface through soil and geologic strata that overlie and comprise the Upper Florida aquifer.
 For more information and final results, see the Nitrogen Source Inventory and Loading Tool.

 Implementation Guidance for the Fecal Indicator Bacteria Total Maximum Daily Loads